Bergesch Computer Services - October '13

 Regardless of what it may look like, if your computer suddenly shows a dire warning and a phone number, IT IS A SCAM!

 It may be very difficult.
-First, ask for a case number, a return phone number and extension.
+If calling "support," ask for a case number, a return phone number and extension.
 If they hesitate, be aware!
 If they do give you a phone, try and confirm that phone number is Dell, HP or whatever company you hope to talk to.

 Out of curiosity we did a Google search for "Dell support" and amazingly, many of the results were not Dell at all, the first three for HP support were not HP and the first three for Toshiba support were not Toshiba.